mccright/rand-notes/How-can-you-prepare-for-retirement.md

 ## Preparing for Retirement

 Regardless of your current age, all of us are getting older.
 At some age many of us want to stop the *grind* of daily work to generate an income -- to [*retire*](https://en.wikipedia.org/wiki/Retirement).
 For any given individual, *retirement* may mean something different.
 For most of us it will be unrecognizable from commercials showing healthy *retirees* on sailing yachts or at beach mansions.
 In the United States, though, entertaining our retirement ideas will require an income stream.
-[Note 1](https://github.com/mccright/rand-notes/blob/master/How-can-you-prepare-for-retirement.md#NOTES)
+[Note 1](https://github.com/mccright/rand-notes/blob/master/How-can-you-prepare-for-retirement.md#NOTES)  Two key aspects of any retirement plan are future rates of return on retirement assets (*which almost none of us can influence*) and future wage growth rates (*again, beyond our influence at a macro-level, but we **can** influence ours at an individual level*).

 Even if we needed or wanted to continue *working* for income, many of us will suffer physical and/or cognitive decline in ways that will make doing so impractical.

 For reference, [as of the third quarter of 2021, 50.3% of U.S. adults 55 and older, 66.9% of 65- to 74-year-olds, and 86.7% of those 75-year-olds and older said they were out of the labor force due to retirement, according to a Pew Research Center analysis of the most recent official labor force data](https://www.pewresearch.org/fact-tank/2021/11/04/amid-the-pandemic-a-rising-share-of-older-u-s-adults-are-now-retired/).
 In 2020-2021 around 4,800 individuals in the U.S. retire every day (*one retirement every 18 seconds*).

 Getting realistic and explicit about financing your retirement is a topic that is easy to neglect.
 Resist that path.
+Also resist the force of negativity bias -- the tendency to exaggerate negative information -- and its resulting "[behavioral tendency to overweight a narrow range of possible future events in light of incoming information](https://www.ssa.gov/policy/docs/ssb/v81n4/v81n4p1.html)," even when it is misleading or otherwise inaccurate.

 Check the Social Security Administration's [Retirement Benefits Estimator](https://www.ssa.gov/benefits/retirement/estimator.html) to get an idea of what your *guaranteed* income stream may be -- or use their [Quick Calculator](https://www.ssa.gov/OACT/quickcalc/) for an estimate.
 For most, it will not be enough to meet your wishes and you will need to cobble together additional means of retirement support over the course of your working life.